RTEMS/rtems-docs/README.txt

 documentation source is as clean as possible.
 Please use this when writing documentation or making updates.

-The '--disable-extra-fonts' allows you to build PDF documents with out the fonts we use for a better quality document.
+The '--disable-extra-fonts' allows you to build PDF documents without the fonts we use for a better quality document.
 Use this option to build without needing the extra fonts accepting you will get poor quality documents.